avila/mat2tex/README.md

     the matrix.
 Presently, colnames are not used here and should be directly adapted in LaTeX's table headers.

-- `grouptitle(str asis)` When appending sub-tables it might be useful.
+- `grouptitle(str asis)` When appending sub-tables grouptitle might be useful.
   Strings must be quietly Do not print output onto results window.

+# Acknowledgements

+The heavy lifting was done by the authors of the `mat2txt` package Michael Blasnik & Ben Jann.